cucumber/cucumber-jvm/core/README.md

 ## Backend ##

-Backends consist of two components: a `Backend`, and an `ObjectFactory`.
+Backends consist of two components: a `Backend`, and an optional `ObjectFactory`.
 They are  respectively responsible for discovering glue classes, registering step definitions, and creating instances of said glue classes.
 Backend and object factory implementations are discovered via SPI.

 ## Plugin ##